mailsac/mailsac-examples/help/dns_verification/dns_verification.rst

 MX       dogtreats.msdc.co 5 alt.mailsac.com
 ======== ================= ==================

-To verify a domain's MX Records the command line tool `dig` can be used.
+To verify a domain's MX Records the command line tool `dig` (`web based dig`_) can be used.
 In this example, the domain `dogtreats.msdc.co` is being used.

 .. code-block:: bash